 Anyone interested in EU citizenship and living and working in the EU can gain a solid, general understanding about legalities and how the EU operates by carefully reading this post.

 The European Union (EU) currently consists of 28 member states, in addition to participation from non-EU countries of Norway, Switzerland, Iceland and Liechtenstein.
 Seventeen countries have also agreed to use the euro single currency as of January 1, 2011.

 But being part of the EU and using a common euro currency doesn’t mean the European continent has fused into one country.
 The term “member states” means that each country belongs to a collective, but retains its unique identity and laws, much like American states belong to the United States and use the dollar, but California retains its borders, identity and laws separate from New York, Florida and Alabama.

 All EU countries typically classify citizens in four categories and rank them accordingly:

 1. Citizens born in the country;

 4. non-EU citizens — nationality is unimportant; it doesn’t matter if you’re American, Australian, Asian, South American, Albanian or Canadian.

 Anyone who has citizenship from one of the EU member states, or the four non-EU countries listed above, has the right to free movement and can live and work in the EU.
-Citizens from Romania and Bulgaria are restricted in some member states.
+Citizens from Romania, Bulgaria and Croatia are restricted in some member states.